stephaneVercouillieBMID/slate/source/workingVersion.html.md

 As access tokens have short lifespan, there is a need for refresh tokens in order to take forward long-lived sessions.
 Basically, refresh tokens are used to obtain new access tokens.

-When user logs in and gets back
+For a long-lived session this scenario is typical: When user logs in and gets back an access token and a refresh token, application detects that the access token is expired.

 1. User logs in and gets back an access token and a refresh token
 2. The application detects that the access token is expired